StackVista/stackstate-docs/configure/security/authentication/service_tokens.md

 description: StackState Self-hosted v5.0.x
 ---

-# Service Tokens
+# Service tokens

 ## Overview

-Using Service Tokens it is possible to authenticate to StackState without having configured a user account.
+Using Service tokens it is possible to authenticate to StackState without having configured a user account.
 This is useful for situations where you want to use StackState from headless services like a CI server.
 In such a scenario you typically do not want to provision a user account in your identity provider.

-## Manage Service Tokens
+## Manage service tokens

-Service Tokens can be managed via the new [StackState CLI](../../../setup/cli/cli-sts.md).
+Service tokens can be managed via the new [StackState CLI](../../../setup/cli/cli-sts.md).
 The following commands are available:

 ```bash
 > sts service-token --help